-School trips in Early Years will always take into account the young age of the children.
+School trips in Early Years will always consider the early age of the children.
 Where possible, local trips will be made.
 Any trips will directly make links to the unit of learning and enhance the learning experience.
 Where needed we may ask for parents to support us on these trips.